 This guide dives into the various behaviors and strategies of the flying menace, and most importantly: how to kill a Dragonroach.

-We’ve spotted them on difficulties as low as 6- Extreme, and they’re capable of wiping entire squads if left unchecked.
+We’ve spotted them on difficulties as low as 5- Hard, and they’re capable of wiping entire squads if left unchecked.

 Behavior